 }The above will now ensure that in the event this resource is required to be replaced in- place that it will create the new instance first.

-prevent_destroy is another bool option which we can switch on, we would use this to ensure that Terraform never destroys the particular resource.
-On destroy the resource would be removed from state but still exist in the real world.
-This is useful in scenarios where perhaps not all your resources are managed by Terraform, or you do not want anyone to accidentally delete a particular resource.
+prevent_destroy is another bool option you can switch on, and you'd use it to make sure Terraform never destroys a particular resource.
+On destroy the resource gets removed from state but still exists in the real world.
+This is handy when not all your resources are managed by Terraform, or when you don't want anyone to delete a particular resource by accident.

 Here's an example to better understand this concept.